make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - The reason this trick works
-  is due to a rather surprizing result for the surface area of a spherical segment:
+  is due to a rather surprizing result for the surface area of a spherical segment.
   - If you cut a sphere with two parallel planes, the area of the strip between the planes depends only on the distance between the planes and not on where they cut the sphere.
+  - ...diagram...
 - ...show resulting plots...
-- ...**TODO**: consider a modified Marsaglia's method instead, using max(s1,s2) trick for the disk radius!...

 # Feature #2: Realistic transitions between views